Police to question driver after Spanish train crash kills 80

 Investigators were trying to find out why the train was going so fast and why security devices to keep speed within permitted limits had not slowed it down.

-The impact was so huge one carriage flew several meters into the air and landed on the other side of a concrete barrier.
+The impact was so huge one carriage flew several metres into the air and landed on the other side of a concrete barrier.
 Bodies were strewn next to the tracks in the aftermath.

+Around 94 people were injured, 35 of them, including four children, in a serious condition, the deputy head of the regional government said.

 The dead included a U.S. citizen and a Mexican, and at least one British citizen was injured.